-Literary Portraits: The Art of Foreseeing the Future
+Literary portraits: The art of anticipating the future

 In stock

-André Maurois is a famous French writer, a member of the French Academy, a classic of French literature of the XNUMXth century.
-His creative heritage is extensive and multifaceted - psychological novels, short stories, travel essays, historical and literary works, etc. But above all, Maurois is a recognized master of the novelized biographies of Dumas, Balzac, Victor Hugo, etc. And therefore the writer’s appeal to the genre of literary portrait - his kind of mini-biography, a small essay dedicated to one or another colleague in the shop, was not accidental.
-Combining essays into cycles, Maurois built his own history of the development of literature.
-In this book, Maurois pays much attention to his contemporaries - the French writers André Gide, Romain Rolland, Jean Cocteau, Jean Paul Sartre and Simone de Beauvoir, Louis Aragon and others.
-But there are sections in it dedicated to outstanding authors of other countries and eras - Herodotus, Shakespeare, L. Tolstoy and others.
-Incredible erudition, accuracy of observations, mastery of presentation allow Morois to perfectly convey the psychological and creative portraits of his heroes.
-This edition was compiled by two author's collections - "From Gide to Sartre" and "From Aragon to Monterlane".
+Andre Morois is a famous French writer, a member of the French Academy, a classic of French literature of the 20th century.
+His creative heritage is vast and multifaceted - psychological novels, short stories, travel essays, historical and literary works, etc. He is also a recognized master of novelized biographies of Dumas, Balzac, Victor Victor Galsa, and others.
+But above all, Morua is a recognized master of novelized biographies of Dumas, Balzac, Victor Hugo and others.
+Therefore, the writer's turn to the genre of literary portrait - a kind of mini-biography, a small essay dedicated to one or another colleague was not accidental.
+By combining the essays into cycles, Morua built his history of the development of literature.
+In this book, Morois pays much attention to his contemporaries - French writers Andre Gide, Romain Rolland, Jean Cocteau, Jean Paul Sartre and Simone de Beauvoir, Louis Aragon and others.
+But there are sections devoted to outstanding authors of other countries and epochs - Herodotus, Shakespeare, L. Tolstoy, etc., as well.
+Incredible erudition, accuracy of observations, mastery of presentation allow Morua to perfectly convey the psychological and creative portraits of his heroes.
+This edition consists of two author's collections - "From Gide to Sartre" and "From Aragon to Monterlan".
 Most of the texts are printed in Russian for the first time.

 See also: